Stefán Ingi Sigurðarson

-Stefán Ingi Sigurðarson (born 27 January 2001) is a footballer who plays as a forward for Sandefjord.
-Born in Iceland, he has represented Luxembourg and Iceland internationally at youth level.
+Stefán Ingi Sigurðarson (born 27 January 2001) is an Icelandic professional footballer who plays as a forward for club Go Ahead Eagles and the Iceland national team.

 Club career

-As a youth player, Sigurðarson joined the youth academy of Luxembourgish side Racing, before joining the youth academy of Icelandic side Breiðablik, where he started his senior career.
+As a youth player, Stefán Ingi joined the academy of Luxembourg side Racing, before joining the youth academy of Icelandic side Breiðablik, where he started his senior career.
 During the 2023 season, he scored six goals in his first five league appearances and played in the UEFA Champions League while playing for the club.
 In 2019, he was sent on loan to Icelandic side Augnablik.

-One year later, he was sent on loan to Icelandic side Grindavík.
+One year later, he was sent on loan once again to Icelandic side Grindavík.
 Following his stint there, he was sent on loan to Icelandic side ÍBV in 2021.
-Ahead of the 2022 season, he was sent on loan to Icelandic side HK, helping the club achieve promotion from the Icelandic second tier to the Icelandic top flight.
+Ahead of the 2022 season, he was sent on loan to Icelandic side HK, and helped the club achieve promotion from the Icelandic second tier to the Icelandic top flight.
 Subsequently, he signed for Belgian side Patro Eisden in 2023.
 In 2024, he signed for Norwegian side Sandefjord.

+On 2 February 2026, Stefán Ingi signed a four-and-a-half year contract with Go Ahead Eagles in the Netherlands.